|

 Legolas waited until the woman had closed the door, then sat

-"Yesthank you," replied Eowyn.
+"Yesthank you," Eowyn sighed.
 "Who would

 have thought that a few cuts on my feet would have left me so

-helpless?"
-She sighedthen suddenly looked up at Legolas,
+She looked up at Legolas, suspiciously.
+"Did you bribe Master

-that I cannot walk?
-I am not at all sure I can trust you, Legolas
+at all sure I can trust you, Legolas."

-Legolas gathered her in his arms, smiling wickedly.
+The elf gathered her in his arms, smiling wickedly.
 "But

 you know you can trust Dínendal, melmenya," he said.